-Dave has practiced architecture for twenty-eight years and founded Loci Architecture in 1993.
+Dave has practiced architecture for over thirty years and founded Loci Architecture in 1993.
 He has completed hundreds of projects including master plans, feasibility studies, new construction, exterior restorations, building renovations, and interiors in the academic, housing, residential, and commercial sectors.
-Dave is also the Executive Director of Gowanus by Design, a non-profit community-based advocacy group that is exploring the long-term urban planning challenges around the Gowanus Canal Superfund site in Brooklyn.
-He is a member of Brooklyn’s Community Board 6 where he serves on the Landmarks/Land Use Committee, and chairs the Land Use Committee for the EPA’s Community Advisory Group for the Gowanus Canal Superfund site.
+His love of New York City’s unique urban ecology led him to co-found Gowanus by Design, a non-profit community organization that is exploring the long-term urban planning challenges around the Gowanus Canal in Brooklyn.
+He sits on Brooklyn’s Community Board 6 where he serves on the Landmarks/Land Use Committee, and chairs the Land Use Committee for the EPA’s Community Advisory Group for the Gowanus Canal Superfund site.
+In 2016, he joined the Van Alen Institute’s Program Leadership Council and is a fellow at the Urban Design Forum.
 Dave was awarded his Bachelor of Architecture degree by Rensselaer Polytechnic Institute with a Minor in Studio Arts.
-He is licensed to practice architecture in New York, New Jersey, and Louisiana and he is a fellow at the Urban Design Forum.
+He is licensed to practice architecture in New York, New Jersey, and Louisiana, and spends as much of his spare time as possible in his painting studio.